 a.
-If student need to be applied scholarship such as Religious scholarship, Sibling/Family scholarship and Athletic scholarship, only the largest amount scholarship will be awarded.
+If students need to apply for the Religious scholarship, Sibling/Family scholarship and Athletic scholarship, only the largest amount scholarship will be awarded.

 - b.
-The students who receive following scholarship can be awarded jointly with other scholarships; Merit based scholarship, Grace Scholarship, Student committee member Scholarship, Representative of each department, and Chapel worship service scholarship. - c.
-Students who already receive two scholarships and applying for the service scholarship such as student committee member or dept. representative will be only awarded when there are no other applicant is applying for the service position. - d.
-For Encouragement scholarship, student can get this scholarship, if student does not get any other scholarship.
+Students who receive one of the following scholarships can be awarded multiple scholarships with other scholarships: Merit based scholarship, Grace Scholarship, Student committee member Scholarship, Representative of each department, and Chapel worship service scholarship. - c.
+Students who already receive two scholarships and are applying for the service scholarship such as student committee member or dept. representative will only be awarded if there are no other applicants applying for the service position. - d.
+For the Encouragement Scholarship, students can get this scholarship, if a student does not receive any other scholarship.